buildingSMART/bSDD/Documentation/API version history.md

 If there is a new version of an API the previous version will be supported for at least 6 months after releasing the new version.

+## 2023-09-20

+-- Test environment only.
+Planned production date somewhere oktober 2023. --

+Name changes:
+ * Classification ==> Class
+ * Domain ==> Dictionary
+ * NamespaceUri ==> Uri
+ * IncludeChilds ==> IncludeChildren

+This involves all APIs either with one of these names in the API name itself, in the input contract or in the output contract.
+For all these APIs new versions, some with new names, have been created.
+Existing APIs will remain for at least 6 months after go live but we advise you to use the new APIs.

+Other changes:
+ * "Materials" are not treated separately anymore, they are just Classes with type being Material.
+ * Import field ClassificationProperty.ExternalPropertyUri has been removed completely.
+The field PropertyNamespaceUri (which is now called PropertyUri) already replaced it.

+Chagend APIs:
+ * api/Class/v1: new, replaces api/Classification/v4
+ * api/ClassSearch/v1: new, replaces api/ClassificationSearchOpen/v1
+ * api/Dictionary/v1: new, replaces api/Domain/v3
+ * api/Dictionary/v1/Classes: new, replaces api/Domain/v3/Classifications.
+Besides name changes, Materials are not separately listed anymore
+ * api/Dictionary/v1 PUT, DELETE: new, replaces api/Domain/v1
+ * api/Material has been replaced by api/Class
+ * api/Property/v4: new, replaces api/Property/v3
+ * api/SearchList(Open)/v3: new, replaces api/SearchList(Open)/v2
+ * api/TextSearchListOpen/v7: new, replaces api/TextSearchListOpen/v6
+ * api/UploadImportFile/v1: updated, it accepts both old and new import json.
+Support for old import json will become deprecated.

+All replaced APIs still work for now but are marked as obsolete, as can be seen on the swagger page https://test.bsdd.buildingsmart.org/swagger.

 ## 2023-08-10

  * Added: api/Domain/v3/{organizationCode}/{code}/{version} - put: to update the status of a domain version